Paola Turani Shows Off Fabulous Figure In Scanty Red Lace Lingerie

 Her medium-length dark locks were parted in the middle and styled in slight, natural-looking waves that fell around her shoulders.
 She rocked her nails short and natural.

 She flaunted her flawless form in a scanty red lingerie set from Intimissimi.
-Her two-tone, floral lace bra featured two adjustable straps that went over her shoulders, and revealed a view of cleavage, drawing the eye to her bosom.
+Her two-tone, floral lace bra featured two adjustable straps that went over her shoulders and revealed a view of cleavage, drawing the eye to her bosom.

 She teamed the bra with a matching pair of panties that accentuated her curvy hips and pert booty.
 The high-rise design also called attention to her slim core.